sbosnick/selection/design/sel4sys.md

 project.

 [[.bingen]]\:The crate will also use [bindgen] to generate Rust FFI code that calls into libsel4.
-The uses of [bindgen] will blacklist any platform specific parts of libsel4 and (if necessary) the BootInfo frame related parts.
+The uses of [bindgen] will blacklist any platform specific parts of libsel4.

 The build.rs script for this crate will set cmake configuration options for building libsel4 as described below.